Menu

 Key Takeaways

-It’s the top of the line card for Chase, and it’s also the owner of the highest annual fee of any credit card on the market.
+It’s the top of the line card for Chase and has one of the highest annual fees of any card.
 So is the Chase Sapphire Reserve worth it?
 For the first year, absolutely.
 The high signup bonus and $300 annual travel credit alone make the card worth $1800 minimum in the first year, which easily offsets the $795 annual fee (and that's not taking into account any of the other credits and benefits).
 But after that?
 You’re going to have to break down the variety of credits the card offers to see if it fits with your spending habits.
 And then combine those credits with the other perks to decide if the annual fee is worth it.
 If it does, then it could be a keeper for you.
 But the high annual fee and change into a “coupon book” style of card might price some people out of keeping this card around, both from a cost and convenience standpoint.

 Why This Card Could Be Right For You

 One of the biggest benefits the Chase Sapphire Reserve offers is an annual $300 travel credit.
-This credit is automatically applied to any travel purchase made with the card, and unlike the $500 welcome offer credit, it does not need to be made through the portal or all at once.
+This credit is automatically applied to any travel purchase made with the card.
+It does not need to be made through the portal or all at once.
 It can be piecemealed throughout the year for ANY travel purchase.
+So this essentially knocks the annual fee down to $495.

-But will you want to keep it beyond the first year?
-The Reserve has gone the “coupon” route that so many other rewards cards have turned to, so not only will you have to work harder to receive the necessary benefits to offset that $795 annual fee, but you’ll have to sit down and analyze which credits you’ll even use to figure out if the card is worth keeping.
+Do the rest of the benefits make you want to keep it beyond the first year?
+The Reserve has gone the “coupon” route that so many other rewards cards have turned to, so not only will you have to work harder to receive the necessary benefits to offset that annual fee, but you’ll have to sit down and analyze which credits you’ll even use to figure out if the card is worth keeping.

 Below are the credits the Chase Sapphire Reserve offers: